-Magna Park is a one the UK’s main logistic hubs.
+Magna Park, which houses the M&M distribution warehouse, is one of the UK’s main logistic hubs.
 It occupies a prominent position, strategically located close the M1 motorway and several of its key junctions.
-Swedish fashion group H&M took a 20-year lease on a new 750,000 sqft warehouse space in the park, and instructed our client (a Building Services Consultant) to deliver the M & E fit out.
+The Swedish fashion group took a 20-year lease on a new 750,000 sqft warehouse space in the park and instructed our client (a building services consultant) to deliver the M & E fit out.

 Our client initially engaged an external supplier to develop the BIM for the M&E services.
 Unfortunately, our client had sought BIM support from a 3D CAD company who had little experience in BIM and it soon became apparent that the work produced was not fit for purpose.
 After several issues with this supplier proved impossible to resolve, our client contacted Digital Inc. to take over the project and see if we could help rectify their predicament and provide them with a correct and usable Building Information Model.